The Nexus of Diabolical Horror Films, the Occult, Religion & Spirituality.

 1) Film is a mirror in which society views itself, it’s changing values and social mores.
+Film is where society shares a collective dream.
 Films featuring Satanic themes have contributed a mighty influence on contemporary society’s popular views of “The Devil” and what constitutes “Evil,” from Häxan (1922) and The Seventh Victim (1943) to Rosemary’s Baby (1968), The Exorcist (1973) and The Omen (1976) and the many imitations and reiterations of the premise which have followed in their prodigious wake.
 Much of this societal hysteria peaked with the Satanic Panic of the 1980’s and 1990’s. (link)

 Religious paradigms are shifting rapidly these days and more so with every succeeding generation.

 2) The disintegration of traditional religious views and the apparent rise in religiously motivated hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
 This extremism is manifested in all religions and is often used and incited by the media in it’s various forms around the globe.
 Certainly not all Christians or Jews or Muslims (etc..) fall into this category, and many are searching for ways to salvage their traditional beliefs from extremists.
 At the same time, many are questioning traditional religious paradigms and are abandoning their family’s and society’s traditional religions amidst the current religious, economic and political chaos.
 There are Jews who are becoming New Age Hindus, Buddhists converting to Islam, Hindus becoming political Atheists, and Christians becoming Pagans (to list only a few configurations).
 There are tremendous shifts occurring now in human religious culture, identity and psychology.